callistac/GCP-Mini-App-Engine/README.md

 ```
 gcloud app services set-traffic [MY_SERVICE] --splits [MY_VERSION1]=[VERSION1_WEIGHT],[MY_VERSION2]=[VERSION2_WEIGHT] --split-by [IP_OR_COOKIE]
 ```
-Note: make sure that both of your versions of the app are have status "serving" (not stopped).
+Note: you can also split traffic in the console and make sure that both of your versions of the app are have status "serving" (not stopped).
-There are two different types of splitting options, by IP (which is easier but not as precise) or cookie (which is more precise but more difficult).
+There are two different types of splitting options, by IP (which is not as precise) or cookie (which is more precise).
+IP splitting doesn't work if both of your instances have the same target url so it is probably safest to use cookie splitting.

 I was not able to get the above working but made a post about this and still need to try this option -> https://stackoverflow.com/questions/69246432/why-is-my-gcp-app-engine-not-splitting-traffic-correctly